Overview

 managed accounts.

-annuities, and bonds.
-Although it lacks cryptocurrencies, it surpasses Webull by offering access to
+annuities, bonds, and crypto through Fidelity Crypto.
+It also surpasses Webull by offering access to

-over 20 foreign stock markets in over 15 currencies.
+foreign stock markets in 25 countries and 16 currencies.

 Besides trading all of these investment vehicles, it’s also possible to buy life insurance on the Fidelity platform.